Predictive coding

-In neuroscience, predictive coding (also known as predictive processing) is a theory of brain function which postulates that the brain is constantly generating and updating a "mental model" of the environment.
+In neuroscience, psychology and cognitive science, predictive coding (also known as predictive processing) is a theory of brain function which postulates that the brain is constantly generating and updating a "mental model" of the environment.
 According to the theory, such a mental model is used to predict input signals from the senses that are then compared with the actual input signals from those senses.
-Predictive coding is member of a wider set of theories that follow the Bayesian brain hypothesis.
+Predictive coding is one member of a wider set of theories that follow the Bayesian brain hypothesis.